kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 ### Kd Tree
-Kd trees are balanced trees that organize vectors by recursively dividing the space into two equal-sized parts along one of the dimensions.
+Kd trees are balanced trees that organize vectors by recursively dividing the space into two equal-sized partitions along one of the dimensions.
 Let's suppose we have the following 2D vectors on the left.

 <img width=900px src="/img/vector-indices/kd-tree.png" alt="Example set of 2D vectors and Kd tree." />